kow-k/pyPLB/README.md

 - -L [str] selects graph layout.
 Default is 'Multi_partite', a (clumsy) NetworkX-based simulation of RubyPLB output, but other graph layouts like Graphviz [-L G], ARF [-L ARF], Fruchterman-Reingold [-L FR], Kamada-Kawai [-L KK], Spring [-L Sp], Shell [-L Sh], Circular [-L C], etc., are available, using layout options offered by NetworkX.
 Some layouts give a better description of the structure of the (generalized) Pattern Lattice networks.
 - -J [flag] set multibyte font to display.
 Setting up for a font path may be also needed.
 This depends on your system configuration.

-## gPLB-runner (Jupyter Notebook)
+## pyPLB-runner (Jupyter Notebook)

-[gPLB-runner.ipynb](gPLB-runner.ipynb) is a Jupyter Notebook that runs gPLB interactively.
+[pyPLB-runner.ipynb](pyPLB-runner.ipynb) is a Jupyter Notebook that runs pyPLB interactively.
 This is a better way to experiment, I suppose, especially when you need to customize graph drawing.

-The following graph is a sample of Pattern Lattice generated from [XiY-wiper3-dual](sources/plb-XiY-wiper3-dual.csv) with pruning of nodes with z-scores less than 0.0 using gPLB-runner.ipynb.
-It would be quite difficult to produce graphs like this by running gPLB as a script since a lot of frustrating adjustments should be needed.
+The following graph is a sample of Pattern Lattice generated from [XiY-wiper3-dual](sources/plb-XiY-wiper3-dual.csv) with pruning of nodes with z-scores less than 0.0 using pyPLB-runner.ipynb.
+It would be quite difficult to produce graphs like this by running pyPLB as a script since a lot of frustrating adjustments should be needed.

 ![XiY-wiper3-dual](graphs/pl-XiY-wiper3-dual.png){width=100}

-## gPLB-runner-on-bare-items (Jupyter Notebook)
+## pyPLB-runner-on-bare-items (Jupyter Notebook)

-[gPLB-runner-on-bare-items.ipynb](gPLB-runner-on-bare-items.ipynb) is a Jupyter Notebook that runs gPLB interactively.
+[pyPLB-runner-on-bare-items.ipynb](pyPLB-runner-on-bare-items.ipynb) is a Jupyter Notebook that runs pyPLB interactively.
 The difference from the Jupyter Notebook above is that this accepts bare, unsegmented words as input.
 You can select a subset of words in an input file using regex.
 Since this script builds a merged lattice gradually, it is able to accept more instances and even longer instances without falling into memory-runout error.
 If you change field separator to r"[,;:]?\s*", you can process raw sentences as input.

 ## Information